-Taylor Swift and Karlie Kloss Still ‘Good Friends,’ Despite Music Video Snub
+Taylor Swift and Karlie Kloss Are Actually Still ‘Good Friends’

-After months of rumors that Taylor Swift and Karlie Kloss, Hollywood’s one-time unbreakable BFFs, split over a supposed feud, we finally know what went down.
+After months of rumors that Taylor Swift and Karlie Kloss—Hollywood’s formerly unbreakable BFFs—supposedly had a falling-out, we finally know what went down.
 Despite the talk, Kloss’s growing friendship with Swift’s nemesis’s sister, Kendall Jenner, and an apparent diss in the singer’s new “Look What You Made Me Do” music video, Swift and Kloss are reportedly still going strong.

 “Taylor and Karlie are still very much good friends,” a source told Us Weekly.
+Per the magazine’s source, Swift and Kloss’s respect for each other has never wavered.
+Kloss admires Swift’s revamped music career, and Swift reveres Kloss’s new project, Kode With Klossy, a camp designed to teach young girls how to code technology.

 MORE: Taylor Swift’s Shrinking Squad: Where All 15 Original Members Stand Now